botlabs-gg/yagpdb-docs-v2/content/learn/beginner/outputs-1.md

 ### Actions As Output

 Earlier, we just made the bot respond with some static text.
-However, sometimes (or rather, most of the time) we want to change that around depending on various factors.
+However, often we want our custom command to behave differently depending on input.
 This is where *template actions* come in.

 Template actions are a way to dynamically change the output depending on various things, such as the user who triggered the command, the arguments passed to the command, or even the current time.